Welcome to today's edition of the Rush 24-7 podcast.

 Maha Rushi, serving humanity simply by showing up.

-And last night didn't help.
+14%, and last night didn't help.

-Despite their dim views of government, uh majorities of Americans remain upbeat about their personal finances and security.
+Despite their dim views of government, majorities of Americans remain upbeat about their personal finances and security.

 And nearly two-thirds are very or fairly confident their children will have a better life than they do.

-People are I think it's great news.
+People are, I think it's great news.

 I love these low approval numbers for Congress and government overall.

-You know, people who are on the fence about all this actually see the arrogance can and conceit of big government and the inefficiency of bloated bureaucracies and organizations.
+You know, people who are on the fence about all this actually see the arrogance and conceit of big government and the inefficiency of bloated bureaucracies and organizations.

-The puzzling thing about the poll to me is Americans remain upbeat about their personal finances and security.
+A puzzling thing about the poll to me is Americans remain upbeat about their personal finances and security.

 So there's reason for optimism out there because numbers of you are optimistic.

-Now let's go to audio sound bites from last night.
+Now, let's go to Audio Soundbites from last night.

 I'm speaking today for the American people.

-Sixty-seven percent of the American people think the surge has been a failure.
+67% of the American people think the surge has been a failure.

 Really?